woocommerce/woocommerce-paypal-payments/readme.txt

 = 2.5.0 - xxxx-xx-xx =
 * Fix - WC Subscriptions change subscription payment #1953
 * Fix - GooglePay and ApplePay buttons disappear from the minicart when adding a product to the cart on the shop page #1915
+* Enhancement - Enable Vault v3 and Card Fields by default for US merchants #1967
 * Enhancement - Vault v3 WC Subscriptions integration #1920
 * Enhancement - Add Pay Later Messaging block #1897
 * Enhancement - Implement early WC validation for Hosted Card Fields #1925